NFL on Thanksgiving Day: The 21st century

 Since 2006, a third NFL game on Thanksgiving has been played in prime time.
-It originally aired on the NFL Network as part of its Thursday Night Football package until 2011, when the game was moved to NBC's Sunday Night Football package under the NFL's current television deals.
+It originally aired on NFL Network, serving as the launch of its Thursday Night Football package.
+In 2012, the game moved to NBC as part of the league's new television deals.
 The night game has never had a dedicated host team or any conference tie-in, meaning the league can place any game into the time slot.
 Since NBC took over the prime time game in 2012, divisional matchups have been normally scheduled, with the exceptions being in 2016, 2021, 2022 and 2024.
 In 2014, a series of changes to the broadcast contracts freed CBS from its obligation to carry an AFC team, and by 2018, the last vestiges of conference ties to the Thanksgiving games were eliminated (although in practice games on Fox have remained all-NFC contests).

 The originally scheduled 2020 primetime game between the Baltimore Ravens and the Pittsburgh Steelers was postponed to the following Wednesday, December 2, after multiple Ravens players and staff tested positive for COVID-19 in the days before the game.
 This thus marked the first time no primetime contest was held since 2005.

 On November 11, 2022, the league announced that the Thanksgiving games would be branded as the "John Madden Thanksgiving Celebration", honoring the memory of head coach and broadcaster John Madden.
 Madden called 20 Thanksgiving games as the lead analyst for CBS Sports from 1981 to 1993 and Fox Sports from 1994 to 2001.